 Level I fieldwork is full-time at three different practice environments.
 These sites are staggered between OTS 107 and OTS 109 in the summer semester.
-If you must miss time you must notify the OTA program director and your site supervisor prior to the start of the work day.
+If you must miss time you must notify the AFWC and your site supervisor prior to the start of the work day.

 Level II fieldwork is full-time unless special arrangements have been made.
 If you must miss time from your fieldwork experience, it is your responsibility to notify the facility and/or your supervisor prior to the start of the day.
 According to ACOTE, you may miss two (2) days.
 All other days must be made up.
-Snow days and vacation days will be viewed on a case by case basis.
+Snow days and vacation days will be viewed on a case-by-case basis in collaboration with the student, AFWC and fieldwork site.
 Students on Level II fieldwork are responsible to follow the attendance policy and time requirements for the fieldwork site.

 Level II Fieldwork does not comply with the KVCC calendar.
+KVCC campus cancelations DO NOT apply to fieldwork sites unless otherwise noted.

 Please do not make arrangements for vacation during level I or level II FW schedules/semester.
 This may jeopardize your ability to complete the program in the scheduled timeframe.